What Is Spinach?

 - Fat: 0 grams

 Spinach is chock full of fiber.
-Eating too much fiber can cause gas, cramping, and abdominal pain.
+Eating too much fiber can cause gas, cramping, and belly pain.

-Spinach is rich in oxalate, a naturally occurring substance found in almost all plants.
-People at risk for developing calcium oxalate kidney stones should moderate their intake of oxalate-rich foods.
+Spinach is rich in oxalate, a natural substance found in almost all plants.
+People at risk for calcium oxalate kidney stones should watch their intake of oxalate-rich foods.
 If you are in this risk group, talk to your doctor about including spinach in your diet.

-Raw, cooked, canned, or steamed, plain old spinach isn’t always exciting.
+Raw, cooked, canned, or steamed, plain old spinach may not sound exciting.
 But when combined with other foods, spinach can be delicious.
-Here are some ways to incorporate more spinach into your diet:
+Here are some ways to get more spinach into your diet:

-- Microwave strips of fresh spinach combined with olive oil, lemon juice, and cheddar or mozzarella cheese to make an easy spinach dish kids will love.
+- Microwave strips of fresh spinach with olive oil, lemon juice, and cheddar or mozzarella cheese to make an easy dish kids will love.